gbdev/pandocs/content/Video_Display.md

 ` Mode 1  ____________________________________11111111111111_____`

-The Mode Flag goes through the values 0, 2, and 3 at a cycle of about 109uS.
-0 is present about 48.6uS, 2 about 19uS, and 3 about 41uS.
-This
+The Mode Flag goes through the values 0, 2, and 3 at a cycle of about 109 μS.
+0 is present about 48.6 μS, 2 about 19 μS, and 3 about 41 μS.
-is interrupted every 16.6ms by the VBlank (1).
+This is interrupted every 16.6ms by the VBlank (1).
 The mode flag stays set at 1 for about 1.08 ms.

-Mode 0 is present between 201-207 clks, 2 about 77-83 clks, and 3 about
-169-175 clks.
-A complete cycle through these states takes 456 clks.
+A complete cycle through these states takes 456 tstates.
+Mode 2 is present for 80 tstates, mode 3 about 170-240 tstates depending on where exactly the sprites, window, and fine scroll (SCX modulo 8) are positioned, and mode 0 for the rest of the scanline (up to 200 tstates).
-VBlank lasts 4560 clks.
-A complete screen refresh occurs every 70224 clks.)
+VBlank lasts 10 scanlines, or 4560 tstates.
+A complete screen refresh occurs every 154 lines, or 70224 tstates.)

-A hardware bug in the gray Game Boys makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during a H-Blank or V-Blank period.
+A hardware bug in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during a H-Blank or V-Blank period.

 LCD Interrupts
 --------------

 ### INT 40 - V-Blank Interrupt

-The V-Blank interrupt occurs ca. 59.7 times a second on a regular GB and ca. 61.1 times a second on a Super GB (SGB).
+The V-Blank interrupt occurs ca. 59.7 times a second on a handheld Game Boy (DMG or CGB) or Game Boy Player and ca. 61.1 times a second on a Super Game Boy (SGB).
 This interrupt occurs at the beginning of the V-Blank period (LY=144).
-During this period video hardware is not using video ram so it may be freely accessed.
+During this period video hardware is not using VRAM so it may be freely accessed.
 This period lasts approximately 1.1 milliseconds.

 ### INT 48 - LCDC Status Interrupt